 Played straight with Pontus and Macedon, which were secondary factions in the original game (though they could be unlocked with some editing skill).
 The (Royal) Scythians have also been promoted from the first game as a DLC faction in the Nomadic Tribes Culture Pack, as well as the Roxolani, who featured in the Barbarian Invasion expansion.
 The Pirates and Raiders DLC also added the the Odrysian Kingdom and Tylis factions, who comprised the former Thrace faction.

-Zigzagged with the Greek States; Athens, Sparta, and Epirus have become independent factions with the Greek States Culture Pack, as with Syracuse with Hannibal at the Gates, though the other cities from the Rome: Total War faction (Rhodes and Pergamon) have not.
+Zigzagged with the Greek States; Athens, Sparta, and Epirus have become independent factions with the Greek States Culture Pack, as with Syracusae with Hannibal at the Gates, though the other cities from the Rome: Total War faction (Rhodes and Pergamon) have not.
 Also zigzagged with Iberia, as the Hannibal at the Gates DLC adds the Arevaci and the Lusitani but not the rest.

 Various mods can make all factions playable in the main campaign.

 Rain of Arrows: Arrows are one of the three missile types, distinguished by dealing the highest overall damage and having excellent range, at the cost of armor penetration.

 Ramming Always Works: All ships can ram opponents, with the ship's size relative to its target and speed on impact determining how much damage it does.
 Big ships going fast enough can obliterate most lesser ships with just one ramming attack.